Permafrost/Tundra/README.md

 * #### tundra.list.string:coalesce

-  Returns the first string in the given list that is not null, or if all strings in the list are null, then the given item.
+  Returns the first string in the given list that is not null, or if all strings in the list are null then the given item.

   * Inputs:
-    * `$list` is an optional list of string.
+    * `$list` is an optional list of strings.
-    * `$item` is an optional string, included for convenience when using this service in a map step.
+    * `$default` is an optional string, included for convenience when using this service in a map step and providing a default value.
+    * `$mode` determines what is returned when all arguments are null:
+      * `missing`: `$item` is not returned when all arguments are null.
+        This is the default, if `$mode` is not specified.
+      * `null`: `$item` is returned as null when all arguments are null.
   * Outputs:
-    * `$item` is the first string in the given `$list` that is not null, or the given input `$item` if it is not null.
+    * `$item` is the first string in the given `$list` that is not null, or the given input `$item` if it is not null, or null if all other values were null and `$mode` is 'null'.

 * #### tundra.list.string:compact